AreaLayer/.github/profile/README.md

 *RGBdex: Exchange for RGB assets

-*AreaBit: Loans Bitcoin and stablecoins
+*AreaBit: Loans Bitcoin and stablecoins on RGB Network

 *Pill Satoshi: Social media for Bitcoiners on the Nostr (iOs, Android and Web)